 Dividends and interest income are taxable as part of total income.
 Individuals’ resident but not domiciled in Ireland and in receipt of investment income from sources outside Ireland will only be taxable to the extent that the income is remitted into Ireland.

 Dividends from Irish resident companies carry a tax credit in the form of dividend withholding tax, which is included in total income but is deductible from income tax payable.
 Double taxation relief is available in respect of foreign withholding tax on foreign (non-U.K.) dividends received under a relevant tax treaty.
 In the case of a non-domiciled individual, no credit is available for foreign dividend withholding tax unless the dividend is remitted into Ireland.
-Interest paid by Irish banks, building societies, and similar financial institutions (including Irish branches of foreign banks) are subject to Deposit Interest Retention Tax (DIRT) (41 percent for 2016).
+Interest paid by Irish banks, building societies, and similar financial institutions (including Irish branches of foreign banks) are subject to Deposit Interest Retention Tax (DIRT) (39 percent for 2018 – please note that the rate of DIRT is expected to decrease by 2% per annum until it reaches 33% by 2020).
 No additional income tax is payable on the interest regardless of the individuals marginal tax rate but Universal Social Charges may be payable.
 A non-resident person is entitled to exemption from this withholding tax if the appropriate non-resident’s declaration is made to the bank or other financial institution.

 Individuals are liable to capital gains tax on chargeable gains, that is, capital gains as computed in accordance with the rules prescribed in the Irish Capital Gains Tax Acts.
 An individual, resident and domiciled in Ireland, is liable to capital gains tax on worldwide chargeable gains.
 An individual, who is resident but not domiciled in Ireland, is liable on chargeable gains from Irish situated assets, but not on chargeable gains from other assets if the proceeds of the disposal are not remitted into Ireland.